qdrant/landing_page/qdrant-landing/content/documentation/guides/telemetry.md

 * System information - general information about the system, such as CPU, RAM, and disk type.
 As well as the configuration of the Qdrant instance.
 * Performance - information about timings and counters of various pieces of code.
 * Critical error reports - information about critical errors, such as backtraces, that occurred in Qdrant.
-This information would allow to identify problems nobidy yet reported to us.
+This information would allow to identify problems nobody yet reported to us.

 ### We **never** collect the following information: